m-loay/OOP_Concepts/Tut1_pointers and refParamters/README.md

 1. Clone this repo.
 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-4. Run it: `./UnscentedKF` Previous versions use i/o from text files.